Nasr City: History

-Nasr City was established in the 1960s as an extension to neighboring settlement of Heliopolis.
+Nasr City was established in the 1960s as an extension to the neighboring settlement of Heliopolis.
 The establishment of the district was part of the Egyptian Government's plan to modernise and expand Cairo following the Egyptian Revolution of 1952.
 Gamal Abdel Nasser, the Egyptian President at the time, was involved personally in the design process, and was the one who chose the name Nasr for the new district ("nasr" being the Arabic word for "victory").
-During the early stages of the project it was envisioned that it would constitute a new capital city.
+During the early stages of the project it was envisioned that it would constitute a new capital city, though it just became a suburb of Cairo.

 Nasr City was planned by architect and urban planner Sayed Karim on a modern grid street system with calculated building heights, densities and land uses.
-However, much of the original family homes have since been demolished to make way for illegal residential 'towers' that have heavily densified it.
+However, many of the original family homes have since been demolished to make way for illegal residential 'towers' that have heavily densified it.

 Municipal divisions and demographics

 Nasr City is the largest neighbourhood in Cairo by area, occupying nearly 250 km2 of the capital's total area of 1,445 km2.
 For this reason, it is divided into two districts (hayy): East Madīnat Naṣr (Qism Awwal) and West Madīnat Naṣr (Qism Than), and 25 sub-districts that have become shiakhas (non-administrative census blocks), that have a mix of names, and numbers (see table below).
 In addition to the planned sub-districts, Nasr City is home to two self-built informal areas: Ezbet al-Haggana and Ezbet al-Nasr.

 As of the 2017 census, Nasr City had a total population of 707,000 people: